devanshk01/hadoop-on-windows11/README.md

 			</configuration>
 		```
 - Now, first go to the `C:\hadoop` and delete the `bin` folder.
-- Now download the new bin folder from [here](https://drive.google.com/file/d/1nCN_jK7EJF2DmPUUxgOggnvJ6k6tksYz/view) and paste/extract it to `C:\hadoop\`.
+- Now download the new bin folder from this repository as `bin.exe` and extract the bin folder to `C:\hadoop`.

 - Now, go to `C:\hadoop\bin` and run `winutils.exe`.
 If any error pops up saying that there is some `.dll` file is missing then check the name of that file and download it online and paste it to `C:\Windows\System32` folder.